marzvix/go/README.md

   - Makefile (with commands - all, run, clean and labels to build xxx)
   - .gitignore - contain initial files for git ignore (duh!)

+* qui,  9 de jan de 2020 23:10:47

+- split txt, files & dirs and toolkit (others) function in a lib libtoolkit and this project have to be linked to libtoolkit

+- reestructured

 TODO:

 - prepare relocatable configuration